banner2 banner2_m

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totaling up to 15% of basic salary.
 Housing benefits will be provided as applicable.

 The University only accepts online application for the above posts.
 Applicants should apply online and upload a covering letter, an up-to-date C.V., a research statement, a teaching statement and contact information of at least three referees.
-Review of applications will start as soon as possible and continue until June 30, 2025or until the posts are filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until June 30, 2025 [extended to August 31, 2025]or until the posts are filled, whichever is earlier.

 The University is an equal opportunities employer and